sdray/sources-sdray.github.io/content/publication/tolon-2012/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: Predator-Prey Spatial Game as a Tool to Understand the Effects of Protected Areas on Harvester-Wildlife Interactions
+title: Predator-prey spatial game as a tool to understand the effects of protected areas on harvester-wildlife interactions
 subtitle: ''
 summary: ''
 authors: